rashed091/rashed091/README.md

 ---

 ## 🧠 What I Build

-- ⚙️ **Async Task Frameworks** with status tracking, retries, and dashboards
-- 📦 **Webhook Delivery Systems** with circuit breakers, caching, observability
-- 🌍 **Terminal Web Browsers & UI Tools** using `ratatui`, `iced`, and Rust-native rendering
-- 🛰️ **Simulators & Schedulers** — building event-driven, high-throughput job systems
-- 📊 **Monitoring + Observability Dashboards** with PromQL, Grafana & OpenTelemetry
-- 🧪 **CI/CD & GitOps Pipelines** with ArgoCD, Skaffold, and approval-based rollouts
 - 🎨 **Modern Frontend UIs** using **TypeScript**, **JavaScript**, and **React** — from real-time dashboards to dynamic widgets and system admin panels
 - 🧮 **Data Engineering Pipelines** using **Snowflake**, **dbt**, and **SQL optimization** for analytics, schema evolution, RBAC, task graphs, and audit systems
+- 🧪 **CI/CD & GitOps Pipelines** with ArgoCD, Skaffold, and approval-based rollouts
+- 📊 **Monitoring + Observability Dashboards** with PromQL, Grafana & OpenTelemetry

 > 💡 I don’t just ship code — I **engineer the whole fleet.**